 At IKO, we recommend that homeowners have their roof inspected on a regular basis.
 It’s like going to the doctor for an annual check-up.
 You may catch potential problems early and potentially prevent them from becoming more serious.

-Some roofing contractors offer a very basic roof inspection that typically consists of examining the roof’s exterior and visible components such as metal flashings; however, a more thorough inspection can help identify areas of potential concern and alert the homeowner to problems that possibly might lead to further, and more costly, damage.
+Some contractors provide a basic roof inspection, which consists of examining the exterior of the roof (sometimes only from street level) and basic components such as flashings.
+While this is necessary, a more thorough inspection can help identify areas of concern and items that could potentially lead to further (and more costly) damage.

 Exterior Roof Inspection

-- Signs of missing caulk used to seal flashing
+- Signs of missing caulk to seal flashing.

-- Rubber boots at top of pipes (indicating dry rot)
+- Rubber boots at top of pipes for dry rot.

 Interior Roof Inspection

 - Bathroom and kitchen exhaust fans for proper ventilation.